4thel00z/swag/README.md

 ```

 ## Raw Usage

+### Installation
+Run the createFolder.py script via:

+`python createFolder.py`

+This will install all the escape codes to the ~/.colors folder.

-You could also use the colors directly via :
+Now you can use the colors directly from the console via:

 `echo $(cat ~/.colors/blue.txt) This will be blue`